Bobby Blaze: Smoky Mountain Wrestling (1993–1995)

 In 1993, Smedley began working for the newly formed Smoky Mountain Wrestling (SMW) under the ring name Bobby Blaze.
 On June 7, 1993, he won the SMW Beat the Champ Television Championship by defeating The Dirty White Boy in a tournament final.
 Twenty-one days later, Blaze faced an unknown, masked wrestler known as "The Mighty Yankee," which turned out to be the Dirty White Boy pulling a trick on Blaze to win the championship from him.
 Blaze was one of eight wrestlers competing in SMW's "King of Kentucky" tournament, defeating Killer Kyle in the first round before losing to Brian Lee in the semi-finals.
 In September, he won a tournament to become the inaugural SMW United States Junior Heavyweight Champion, a title he held for 21 days before Chris Candido won it from him.
 The title change led to a series of matches between the two, including trading the title back and forth between them.
 The two also faced off in a series of matches where the loser would be tarred and feathered after the match as part of SMW's Thanksgiving Thunder series.
 On February 26, 1995, in the main event of SMW's Sunday, Bloody Sunday II, show Blaze defeated Jerry Lawler to win the SMW Heavyweight Championship.
 He lost the title to Buddy Landel on April 8.
 Blaze held the SMW Beat the Champ Television Championship one last time before the promotion closed.
 He also had a couple shots at the NWA World Heavyweight Championship against Dan Severn on May 20 in Charlotte, North Carolina, and on August 4 in Knoxville, Tennessee.

-Post-SMW career (1995–1997)
+Various Promotions (1995–1997)

 After SMW closed, Blaze wrestled on the independent circuit throughout the American East Coast, as well as touring Japan for Michinoku Pro Wrestling (MPW).

 World Championship Wrestling (1997–1999)

 In September 1997, Blaze joined World Championship Wrestling (WCW).
 He appeared in the 60-man battle royal in the main event of the World War 3 in 1997 and 1998.
-Blaze remained with the company, largely performing as a jobber in undercard matches, until 1999.
+Blaze remained with the company, largely performing as a jobber in undercard matches, until September 1999.
+He appears in WCW Mayhem video game.

-Post-WCW career (1999–2004)
+Later career (1999–2004)

-After leaving WCW, Blaze returned to the American independent scene where he would remain active for five years before retiring in 2004.

-Since June 2018, Bobby has hosted a podcast called Bell to Bell with Bobby Blaze.
-He is a chef and was the inspiration behind Blaze Pizza.
+After WCW, Blaze worked in the independents mainly for Cleveland All-Pro Wrestling.
+He would return to Michinoku Pro Wrestling in Japan.
+Retired from wrestling in 2004.